gitUmaru/Open-Biopipeline/README.md

 <p align="center"><b>Figure 2.</b> Flow chart diagram of bioinformatic pipeline, displaying flow of input/outputs</p>

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an is?sue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.